 Carol Higham, senior lecturer, history; Cheryl Kane, senior lecturer, management; and Terry Shirley Jr., senior lecturer, geography and earth sciences, are this year’s finalists for the UNC Charlotte Award for Teaching Excellence.

 Recipients for each award will be announced Friday, Sept.
 30, at the UNC Charlotte Marriott Hotel & Conference Center.
+(Note: The awards ceremony was rescheduled for Dec.
+5 due to inclement weather related to Hurricane Ian.)

 For Khouja, the classroom is a place where he can immerse himself and focus on teaching what he loves, while preparing students to be successful business professionals.